-Step 3: Appellant files Notice of Appeal
+Step 2: Appellant files a Notice of Appeal

-A. You must file a paper called a "Notice of Appeal" with the clerk of the court in which your case was heard.
-Do not file this Notice at the Superior Court.

-- B. The Notice of Appeal must be filed no later than fourteen (14) days after the final judgment or order that you are appealing.
+- A. You must file a paper called a "Notice of Appeal" with the clerk of the court in which your case was heard.
+Do not file this Notice at the Superior Court. - B. The Notice of Appeal must be filed no later than fourteen (14) days after the order, ruling, judgment, or sentence you are appealing.
 You must file your Notice of Appeal before the deadline.
-If you fail to file your Notice of Appeal on time, the court will dismiss your appeal. - Weekends and holidays are NOT excluded from the deadline.
+If you fail to file your Notice of Appeal on time, the court will dismiss the appeal. - Weekends and holidays are NOT excluded from the deadline.
 Fourteen (14) days means fourteen (14) days, including Saturday, Sunday, and holidays.
-If, however, your deadline falls on a Saturday, Sunday, or day when the court is closed, the Notice of Appeal is due on the next day the court is open. - C. The traffic court clerk may have a form that you can use for your Notice of Appeal.
-If not, a Notice of Appeal form for civil traffic appeals is attached as Form 3. - D. You must include your current mailing address and phone number in the Notice of Appeal. - E. Change of Address: If either your address or phone number changes while your appeal is pending, you must notify the court in writing.
-A change of address form is attached as Form 4. - F. You must identify the order or judgment you want the Superior Court to review. - G. You should sign the Notice of Appeal.
+If, however, your deadline falls on a Saturday, Sunday, or day when the court is closed, the Notice of Appeal is due on the next day the court is open. - C. The clerk of the lower court may have a form that you can use for your Notice of Appeal.
+If not, a Notice of Appeal form is included in this Guide (Form 1). - D. The Notice of Appeal must include your current mailing address and phone number. - E. Change of address: If either your address or phone number changes during your appeal, you must notify the court in writing.
+A change of address form is attached as Form 2. - F. You must identify the judgment, sentence, ruling and/or order that you want the court to review.
+Include the date when the action appealed from was entered and the name of the judge who entered the ruling.

+G. You should sign the Notice of Appeal.

 Keep a copy of your Notice of Appeal: Make sure the court clerk gives you a date-stamped copy of your Notice of Appeal.
 Keep it for your records.
-The court clerk is responsible for sending a copy of your Notice to the other party.
+The court clerk is responsible for sending a copy of the Notice to the other party.